 - Once contact is made, drive the barbell back up to the starting position.

 By far the most common mistake with bench pressing (and almost all compound movements) is improper form.
-Because the lift is very technical, uses the whole body, and requires patience and persistence, lifters often times have incorrect form without realizing it, go up in weight too quickly, and may injure themselves.
+Because the lift is very technical, uses the whole body, and requires patience and persistence, lifters can have incorrect form, go up in weight too quickly, and potentially injure themselves.

 Remember why you are bench pressing.
 Goals matter.
 Make sure you are consulting with a coach or credible internet source so that you are engaging in beneficial bench press training for your future health and athletic success.